LadybugDB/ladybug-docs/src/content/docs/cypher/query-clauses/call.md

 │ extension name │ extension source │ extension path                                                              │
 │ STRING         │ STRING           │ STRING                                                                      │
 ├────────────────┼──────────────────┼─────────────────────────────────────────────────────────────────────────────┤
-│ FTS            │ OFFICIAL         │ extension/fts/build/libfts.kuzu_extension                                   │
+│ FTS            │ OFFICIAL         │ extension/fts/build/libfts.lbug_extension                                   │
 └────────────────┴──────────────────┴─────────────────────────────────────────────────────────────────────────────┘
 ```

 ### SHOW_INDEXES
-If you would like to know information about indexes built in kuzu, you can run the `SHOW_INDEXES` function.
+If you would like to know information about indexes built in lbug, you can run the `SHOW_INDEXES` function.

 | Column | Description | Type |
 | ------ | ----------- | ---- |